jerboa88/tinyi18n/README.md

 </div>

 > [!WARNING]
-> This is an currently an experimental project or proof-of-concept.
+> This is currently an experimental project or proof-of-concept.
 It may contain bugs or incomplete features, and is not intended for production use.
 Breaking changes may be made at any time.
 Consider more stable alternatives for critical applications.

 ## 👋 About